sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-disabledataexecutionprevention.md

 # DisableDataExecutionPrevention

-`DisableDataExecutionPrevention` specifies whether Internet Explorer® prevents arbitrary code execution from a virtual-memory page that is marked as non-executable.
+`DisableDataExecutionPrevention` specifies whether Internet Explorer prevents arbitrary code execution from a virtual-memory page that is marked as non-executable.

 ## Values